surifirstpin/biplus_documentation/docs/README.md

  ### Explore from any device

- Create, explore and operate on any device, directly at the point of decision. **BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices.
+  **BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices.

  ### Secure Accessibility
   Share and collaborate reports with team members more securely and get the consent quickly.